ACME-MG/moga_neml/README.md

 ## Reading an experimental dataset (`read_data`)

-The `read_data` function reads experimental data into the `API` class.
+The `read_data` function reads experimental data into the `Interface` class.
 * `file_path`: This argument defines the path to the experimental data.
-Note that this path appends the `input_path` value defined when initialising the `API` class.
+Note that this path appends the `input_path` value defined when initialising the `Interface` class.
-* `thin_data`: This optional argument tells the script whether to thin the data before reading the experimental data into the `API` class.
+* `thin_data`: This optional argument tells the script whether to thin the data before reading the experimental data into the `Interface` class.
 The default value for this argument is `True`.
 * `num_points`: This optional argument defines how many points the experimental data will be thinned to.
 This argument only works if the `thin_data` argument has been set to `True`.
 The default value for this argument is `1000`.

 ## Changing a field in the experimental data (`change_data`)